AdobeDocs/pass.en/help/authentication/programmer-kickstart-guide.md

     * AuthN + Non-AuthZ : login/password for a user which is authenticated but not authorized
 *   **Resource ID**.
 This is a specific content identifier that will be validated with an MVPD over the AuthZ protocol.
 This can be at the channel, show, episode, or asset level; it should be agreed upon with your MVPD.

-Adobe Primetime authentication supports an MRSS-based metadata schema which means that Resource IDs can be as specific as needed, and can include identifiers that may be unique to a specific MVPD.
+Adobe Pass authentication supports an MRSS-based metadata schema which means that Resource IDs can be as specific as needed, and can include identifiers that may be unique to a specific MVPD.

 **NEW MVPD integration**: It is important to remember that your chosen MVPD plays an integral part in completing any integration.
 Adobe needs to write code for each MVPD according to their specs.
 Until these steps are complete, you will not be able to select that MVPD from the dialog, or complete your product testing.
 Adobe needs to schedule this work in advance to fit with the next available sprint.
 (For current schedule information, refer to the Release Calendar.)